percona/percona-server-mongodb-operator/README.md

 ## Static Endpoints List

-If you prefer to use a static server list *(instead of using mongodb+srv:// to detect servers)* use *'kubectl describe service <service name>'* to gather the list of endpoints.
+If you prefer to use a static server list *(instead of using mongodb+srv:// to detect servers)* use *'kubectl describe service'* to gather the list of endpoints.

 Example *(see 'Endpoints:' below)*:
     ```
     $ kubectl describe service my-cluster-name-rs0
     Name:              my-cluster-name-rs0